Evidence and Property

 ORS 98.005 Rights and Duties of finder of money or goods

-In accordance with the requirements set out in the Oregon Revised Statutes, found property turned over to the Marion County Sheriff’s Office will be advertised in the Statesman Journal Newspaper.
-If, after advertisement, the property remains unclaimed, it is generally turned over to Oregon State Surplus or destroyed.
-If you are the finder of property and would like to exercise your rights as specified in ORS 98.005, then do not turn the property over to the Marion County Sheriff’s Office.
-Found property turned over to the Sheriff’s Office will not be returned to the finder.
-If you have questions about the statutes listed above and/or the duties required of a finder of property, please call the Evidence and Property Room staff at 503-588-5077.
+In accordance with the requirements set out in the Oregon Revised Statutes, found property turned over to the Marion County Sheriff’s Office will be advertised in a local newspaper.
+If, after advertisement, the property remains unclaimed, it will be disposed of pursuant to law.
+If you are the finder of property and would like to exercise your rights as specified in ORS 98.005, or have questions about the statutes listed above and/or the duties required of a finder of property, please call the Evidence and Property Room staff at 503-588-5077.